-ENOTE Pay electronically at tax.illinois.gov or use next tax year's Form IL-990-T-V to mail your payment.
+ENote Pay electronically at tax.illinois.gov or use Form IL-990-T-V to mail your payment.

 Failure to use the correct voucher for your estimated payments may result in your payment being misapplied, penalties and interest, a delay in the processing of your return, or a delay in the generation of any overpayment.